percona/everest-doc/docs/use/db_provision.md

       - Select the **Backup storage** from the dropdown.

       - Enter the number of **Retention copies** for the backups.
-Retention copies refer to the number of backup instances that should be kept.
+Retention copies refer to the number of backup artifacts that should be kept.

     ![!image](../images/everest_scheduled_backups.png)